Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Methods: Retrofitting with BBO

 \section{Methods: Retrofitting with BBO}

 Retrofitting~\cite{douglas:06,dawson:07,dixon:13} is routinely deployed in industry, in order to adapt old devices to new contexts or new data.
 In machine learning, the term has mainly been used in natural language processing since~\citet{retrofitting2015}, who adapted the representation of the word vector to take semantic knowledge into account.
 It is performed after classical training, \ie{} without retraining the entire network. \citet{arxivtelo} adapted retrofitting to the black-box optimization context.
-In the present paper, we instantiate it as \retrofit\ in the specific case of Large Language Models.
-We consider comparison-based black-box optimization algorithms to obtain the explicit compression properties that lend themselves to the strong bounds proved in~\cref{sec:generalization}.
+In the present paper, we \rebuttal{adapt retrofitting to LLM post-training and instantiate it} as \retrofit\ and consider comparison-based black-box optimization algorithms to obtain the explicit compression properties that lend themselves to the strong bounds proved in~\cref{sec:generalization}.